There are four types of federal grants available to eligible students who complete the FAFSA and demonstrate financial need.

-- If Department of Education records indicates you have received more than four-and-a-half years of Pell Grant funding (more than 450 percent but less than 500 percent), you can still receive the maximum amount of your 2017-2018 Pell Grant award.
-However, if you continue to be Pell Grant eligible, you will not be able to receive the full amount of your eligible award for the 2018-2019 school year.
+- If Department of Education records indicate you have received more than four-and-a-half years of Pell Grant funding (more than 450 percent but less than 500 percent), you can still receive the maximum amount of your 2018-2019 Pell Grant award.
+However, if you continue to be Pell Grant eligible, you will not be able to receive the full amount of your eligible award for the 2019-2020 school year.

 - If Department of Education records indicate you have already received at least six years of Pell Grant funding (more than 600 percent), you are no longer eligible to receive Pell Grant funding.

 If you are affected by this rule, you will receive an email from the Financial Aid and Scholarship Office and your awards will be updated on your MyNIU account.

 You can check your Lifetime Eligibility Used (LEU) on the National Student Loan Data System (NSLDS) website using your Federal Student Aid ID (FSA ID).
 You can find the LEU on the Financial Aid Review page.

 Visit the Department of Education website or call 1-800-4-FED-AID to understand how the “equivalent of six years” is calculated.

 The FSEOG is a federally funded grant awarded by the Financial Aid and Scholarship Office.

 - Apply by completing the FAFSA.